 Contact: Sharan Brown,

-The LEND program has developed a new trainee position specifically for an advocate with I/DD and has selected its first Advocate trainee.
+The LEND program includes a trainee position specifically for an advocate with I/DD.
 The model for this new trainee position was developed with input from UW LEND faculty and staff and non-UW stakeholders to build on existing self-advocacy trainee models.
-We anticipate the Advocate trainee position to be an on-going opportunity for individuals with I/DD to develop their skills in supporting individuals with I/DD in their communities as well as inform the LEND and UCEDD faculty and students of their experiences and perspectives on research and service.
+The Advocate trainee position is an opportunity for individuals with I/DD to develop their skills in supporting individuals with I/DD in their communities as well as inform the LEND and UCEDD faculty and students of their experiences and perspectives on research and service.